The Making(s) of Me—Romantic Comedy Author

 It presented in the form of a potty-mouthed goddess, one who embodies a holy kind of filth.
 And my earthy humour, which had got me into trouble as a kid and had been gagging on moralism for too long, could no longer be straitjacketed.

 Her Bawdiness showed me the absurdity of the human condition and the healing potential of laughter in a society that’s seeing a little too much of the suppressed monsters’ influence.
-With her as my muse, I started writing my first book.
+With her as my muse, I started writing books.

-And so, what you will read in my books—the sheer brazenness—is not my fault.
-She made me write it, I swear (… often).
-But I’m not complaining: she made me a writer.
+And so, what you will read in these books—the sheer brazenness—is not my fault.
+She made me write it, I swear (often).
+I’m not complaining: she made me a writer.

 I feel like a good fit in the category of Australian author because the Aussie humour is tongue-in-cheek and lippy.
 And I love being a romance writer.
-Through my protagonist, I get to be my own brand of princess: not a twenty-two-inch waisted codependent drag.
+Through my protagonist, I get to be my own brand of princess.
+Not a twenty-two-inch waisted or wasted codependent drag or slag.
 Nope.
 More Princess Kiss My Arse than Princess Pushover.

 I’m a blogger too.
-Most of my blog posts are satirical.
+As with my books, my blogs have a satirical edge.
 I can’t help that—it’s the way I’m wired.
-But some are of a more serious nature.
+But some posts are of a more serious nature.
 Why?
-Because life is romance and comedy and everything in between; because I know that, like me, you need the whole story, and only you can complete yourself.
+Because life is romance and comedy and everything in between; because I know that, like me, you need the whole story and only you can complete yourself.
 It makes for a more realistic kind of happily ever after … end of story.